alinahid477/tap-accelerators/deployment-generator/README.md

-# File Generator for TAP
+# Deployment Generator for TAP

 The following files are included:
 - `workload-dev.yaml`: For dev supply chain